The do’s and don’ts of retail therapy

 DON’T buy without a price comparison

 It always hurts to find out that you left money on the table, and with the power of smartphones, it’s easier than ever to make sure you’re getting the best deal.
 If you’re buying in-store, try a quick online search to see if another shop has it cheaper.
 Asking if the physical shop does price matches could save a few dollars, too.
-If you’re buying online, you can use a free browser plug-in like Savvy Shopping to automatically scrape the internet for deals and earn cash back.
-You can turn that savings into future shopping (like getting something off of your wishlist), or you can bank it towards a long-term savings goal.

 DO set a budget before shopping